The London School of Economics and Political Science

 LSE alumni benefit from bespoke careers services, a mentoring network, events and their Leadership Series - livestreamed lectures with the world’s thought leaders.

-LSE also hosts prestigious summer schools which are regularly attended by students from the University of London.
+LSE also hosts prestigious Summer school(External website) which are regularly attended by students from the University of London.

 Scholarships are available to attend the session in London, while other July programmes are available in Beijing and Cape Town, South Africa